sonnylazuardi/gramatika-figma-plugin/README.md

 # Word Stemming

-I would like to give credit to https://github.com/ikhsanalatsary/akarata, that enable this tool to get Indonesia word stem.
+I would like to give credit to https://github.com/ikhsanalatsary/akarata, which enables this tool to get Indonesia's word stem.

 # Data Source